hwelsters/wisdom-of-crowd-llm/README.md

 ### **NLU-ASDIV**
 ![image](https://github.com/hwelsters/wisdom-of-crowd-llm/assets/84760072/b0e10d00-4eab-4396-a61d-7e2d1b5d8439)

+## **Potential issues**
+- ChatGPT's responses and the actual solution are all rounded to 3 decimals since ChatGPT likes to round irrational numbers.
+This could possibly create some problems.
+However, none have been observed so far but it is definitely possible.
+- In the experiment, we check the entire response for decimals and include it in the solution.
+If there is a more accurate to do this, I am open to suggestions.
+As such, one possible argument against this method is that the majority array might simply be larger and ChatGPT simply "casts a wider net" in which it may be lucky.
+In this experiment, we attempt to show that on average, the majority array is often similarly sized, if not smaller, than its individual sample solutions.
+Furthermore, we use `Longest` as an election method and it doesn't perform as well, attempting to counteract this argument.

 ## **Things left to do**
 - Reason WHY majority vote performs better.
 Try to explain why wisdom of the crowd works on LLMs?
 - Reason WHY election methods work?
 - Draw a few conclusions from this.